Joan266/listing-fraud-check-ai/README.md

 * Python 3.10+
 * Docker (for running Redis easily)
-* A Google Cloud Platform account with the Maps Platform APIs enabled.
+* A Google Cloud Platform account with the required APIs enabled.

 ### Installation & Setup